kinderp/osc14_how_to_write_openqa_tests/README.md

 systemctl restart apache2
 ```

-* Log in openqa http://localhost and create your key and secret (see the video for a clear explanation)
+* Log in http://localhost and create your key and secret (see the video for a clear explanation)

 * Set your key and secret in `/etc/openqa/client.conf`